-In connection with the Quarterly Report on Form 10-Q of CRA International, Inc. (the "Company") for the quarter ended March 29, 2014 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned President and Chief Executive Officer and Executive Vice President, Treasurer, and Chief Financial Officer of the Company, certifies, to the best knowledge and belief of the signatory, pursuant to 18 U.S.C. §1350, as adopted pursuant to Section 906 of the Sarbanes- Oxley Act of 2002, that:
+In connection with the Quarterly Report on Form 10-Q of CRA International, Inc. (the "Company") for the quarter ended April 4, 2015 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned President and Chief Executive Officer and Chief Financial Officer, Executive Vice President and Treasurer of the Company certifies, to the best knowledge and belief of the signatory, pursuant to 18 U.S.C. §1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ PAUL A. MALEH
+/s/ PAUL A. MALEH /s/ CHAD M. HOLMES

-Paul A. Maleh President and Chief Executive Officer
+Paul A. Maleh

-Date: April 28, 2014

-/s/ WAYNE D. MACKIE

-Wayne D. Mackie Executive Vice President, Treasurer, and Chief Financial Officer
+President and Chief Executive Officer

-Date: April 28, 2014
+Date: May 6, 2015

+Chad M. Holmes

+Chief Financial Officer, Executive Vice President

+and Treasurer

+Date: May 6, 2015